21 Split a Pull Request

 Sometimes maintainers like part of the work that a contributor has done, but they don’t like all of it.

 In this situation, a maintainer might respond to a pull request by asking you to split your contributions into a few different pull requests.
 This can help keep different contributions separate, smaller, and make them easier to discuss.
-You might remember the importance of small layers from the week on Coordination and discussion of the Superposition paper in Chapter 7.
+This connects with the importance of small layers from the week on Coordination and discussion of the Superposition paper in Chapter 7.
+In essence, small contributions are

 One common cause of mixing up different pieces of work in one pull request is forgetting to change branches in your repo.
 If you add additional commits to that branch then they will get added to the pull request.
 Remember, a pull request says, “Please come to this repo and get everything on this branch.”
 So it’s not the same as including some commits in a zip file and mailing them, it’s more like placing things into a particular spot (like a mailbox or dead-drop in a spy movie), and telling people to pick them up from there.